jingshuw/sctransfer/README.md

-# The supporting package for the Python code part of SAVER-X
+# The supporting Python package of SAVER-X

 This package should not be used alone.
 It is designed to be used internally by the R code of SAVER-X.
 It contains simplified code from the python [dca](http://github.com/theislab/dca) package and the new Python code for transfer learning.